- 93 - over 99.5 % Effective

 It also thickens the fluid around the cervix (opening to the uterus/womb).
 This helps to prevent the sperm from entering.

-When you start the vaginal ring for the first time or after a break it can take up to seven days to start working.
-Speak with a doctor, nurse or pharmacist about the best way to get started.
+When you start the vaginal ring for the first time or after a break it can take up to 7 days to start working to prevent pregnancy.
+This depends on the timing of your menstrual cycle and if you are already using contraception.
+Speak with your doctor, nurse or pharmacist for more information.

 Where can I get the vaginal ring?